 7. Advent in Zagreb, Croatia

-Zagreb is regarded as one of the best Christmas Markets in the world, with good reason, having taken home the number one spot for Christmas markets in Europe three years in a row (maxing out on wins and giving room for other cities to take home the prize).
-This entire city takes part in the holiday magic with a giant Christmas tree and traditional stalls at Jelacic Square, a fountain that doubles as a festive light display in Park Zrinjevac and ice skating in Tomislavac.
+Advent in Zagreb is regarded as one of the best Christmas Markets in the world, and for good reason–it claimed the top spot for best Christmas markets in Europe three years in a row (maxing out on wins and giving room for other cities to take home the prize).
+During the holiday season, the entire city takes part in the holiday magic with a giant Christmas tree and charming stalls that fill Jelacic Square, a fountain that doubles as a festive light display in Park Zrinjevac and ice skating under the stars in Tomislavac.

 8. Trier Weihnachtsmarkt, Germany

-This medieval city is renowned as one of the most romantic Christmas markets worldwide.
-The festivities start in Dom Freihof Square with the Trier Cathedral behind hundreds of Christmas booths and continue into Hauptmarkt Square.
+This medieval city is celebrated as one of the most romantic Christmas markets in the world.
+The festivities kick off in Dom Freihof Square, with the Trier Cathedral providing a majestic backdrop to hundreds of Christmas booths, and continue into Hauptmarkt Square.

-Home of the Mulled Wine Queen and Germany’s only singing Santa, Trier Weihnachtsmarkt or Christmas market is fun for the whole family.
+Home of the Mulled Wine Queen and Germany’s only singing Santa, Trier Weihnachtsmarkt offers fun for the whole family.
 You can take home treats like classic snow globes, gingerbread ornaments or candles.
-And to taste local delicacies you can dig into Reibekuchen (fried potato cake), served with applesauce; Dampfnudeln (a large sweet dumpling with fruit fillings) and Pfannkuchen (german-style, bite-sized “pancakes”), topped with butter and cinnamon or a classic Bratwurst.
+And to taste local delicacies, treat yourself to someReibekuchen–crispy fried potato cakes, served with applesauce– Dampfnudeln–a large sweet dumpling with fruit fillings–andPfannkuchen– German-style, bite-sized “pancakes”, topped with butter and cinnamon.

 Bonus: Union Square Market, New York, New York

-Though this is a European Christmas market list, we couldn’t complete it without a mention of NYC as no American Christmas story would be complete without it.
-Union Square is the Christmas market of Christmas markets in New York.
-There are over 160 stalls to visit filled with unique gifts for even the hardest to buy for, as well as delicious treats.
+Though this is a European Christmas market list, it wouldn’t feel complete without a nod to New York City–a must for any American Christmas story.
+Union Square is the crown jewel of NYC Christmas markets, featuring over 160 stalls filled with unique gifts for even the hardest-to-shop-for loved ones, not to mention plenty of mouthwatering treats.

-Beyond Union Square, New York is the definition of Christmas magic with its glorious tree lighting ceremony at Rockefeller Center looking over the ice skating rink, window spectacles that line Fifth Avenue and Radio City Rockettes giving visitors a Christmas Spectacular year after year.
+Beyond Union Square, New York is the definition of Christmas magic, from the iconic Rockefeller Center tree lighting ceremony to the window displays that line Fifth Avenue to the Radio City Rockettes giving visitors a Christmas Spectacular year after year.

 Spreading holiday cheer

-If you’re traveling this holiday season or next and looking for festive adventures, you’ve got the list of where to go.
-All you need to do next is download the Faye app for the most magical experience of all: a team of customer support specialists who are there for you – holidays included – for travel tips, advice and more.
+If you’re traveling this holiday season and looking for festive adventures, you’ve got it all right here.
+All you need to do next is download the Faye app for the most magical experience of all: a team of customer support specialists who are there for you– holidays included (yes, that includes Christmas)–for travel tips, advice and more.